Gangs of New York

 Parents need to know that Gangs of New York is a 2002 Martin Scorsese movie about the prejudice and hatred Irish immigrants faced upon their arrival in New York City during the Civil War.
 This movie is extremely violent, with savagely brutal battles and oceans of blood.
 Bill the Butcher uses his expertise to cause the most painful damage possible.
 Characters are badly wounded and killed, including a hanging.
 The movie also has very strong language, including the "N" word, and racial slurs toward Asian Americans.
-We also hear "f--k," "bitches," "hell," "goddamn," "Jesus," "for Christ's sake" and 19th century slang terms for female genitalia and venereal disease.
-Sexual references and situations, including nudity (breasts and buttocks), prostitution, a character in bed with three naked women, and a reference to abortion.
+We also hear "f--k," "bitches," "hell," "goddamn," "Jesus," "for Christ's sake" and 19th-century slang terms for female genitalia and venereal disease.
+It has sexual references and situations, including nudity (breasts and buttocks), prostitution, a character in bed with three naked women, and a reference to abortion.
 Characters engage in every possible kind of corruption and illegality.
-Binge drinking throughout.
-Cigar and cigarette smoking.
-Opium smoking.
+Binge drinking occurs throughout, and there's cigar and cigarette smoking as well as opium smoking.

 What's the Story?